-Thus the hotel offer of the locality was considerably improved: the old "Albergo di Vallombrosa" gave way to a more comfortable structure.
-Proof of how international Vallombrosa's guests already was at that time, as evidenced by the sign The Cross of Savoy Hotel on the south-east fa ade of the building.
-The old guesthouse had become a good hotel which, due to the presence of "many rooms, small quarters for families, a reading room, two beautiful and spacious dining rooms, billiards and bathrooms" had nothing to envy to the most renowned hotels in the Alps and, as evidenced by the sign The Cross of Savoy Hotel placed on the south-east fade of the building.
+Thanks to these changes, the range of hotels in the area was considerably improved: the old "Albergo di Vallombrosa" gave way to a more comfortable property.
+The sign on the south-east facade that states "The Cross of Savoy Hotel" is a proof of the variety of the guests from all over the world visiting Vallombrosa already at the time.
+The old guesthouse had become a nice hotel which, due to the its "many rooms, small quarters for families, a reading room, two beautiful and spacious dining rooms, billiards and bathrooms" had nothing to envy to the most renowned hotels in the Alps.

-After the disappearance of the Vallombrosa of the monks, the story of a different Vallombrosa began, made up of hotels and villas, which was populated "by people at the beginning of the suffocating colors of the plain" and which then "returned to the city when the first breezes announcing winter were felt".
+Having the "Vallombrosa of the monks" disappeared, a different story of Vallombrosa began, made up of hotels and villas, populated "by people in the beginning of the suffocating colors of the plain" who then "returned to the city when the first breezes announcing winter were felt".

 In 1897 a curious lawsuit was filed over the ownership of the name "Croce di Savoia" which, after a long-standing dispute, saw this name transferred to the new structure ln Saltino which in the meantime had passed from the Bartolucci heirs to the Florentine antiquarian Vincenzo Ciampolini, owner of hotels and cottages in Saltino.
 The hotel continued to improve and the new works of 1895-96 saw the creation of 83 bedrooms.